-4. Short timelines for showing only 3-6 major events
+4. Short creative timeline examples for showing only 3-6 major events

 Those timelines are good to illustrate core milestones.
 Consider using vivid colors for these diagrams as below, to bring freshness to your presentation.

-5. Arrow timelines for illustrating the development process towards a goal
+5. Arrow timelines for illustrating the development process toward a goal

 You may need to present steps, that will guide your team or company to the desired goal?
 The good idea is to use a timeline, consisting of one main arrow with colored ribbons on it.
-This design may be not best for showing precise event timing but it’s great to attach attention to a few main milestones for achieving desired results.
+This design maybe not be the best for showing precise event timing but it’s great to attach attention to a few main milestones for achieving desired results.

 6. Calendar timelines for planning a year month by month

-If you do a business review or plan next year actions, use a monthly calendar design.
-Present specific actions by series of monthly events, each represented by a bookmark or ribbon shapes, where there’s enough place for putting a description for each month.
+If you do a business review or plan next year’s actions, use a monthly calendar design.
+Present specific actions by series of monthly events, each represented by a bookmark or ribbon shape, where there’s enough place for putting a description for each month.

 7. Presenting the history of the company or long-term strategy vision

-Having non-white background helps the slide to stand out.
-You can replace background image with your company stock photos if needed.
+Having non-white background helps the slide stand out.
+You can replace the background image with your company stock photos if needed.